Upper Eyelid Blepharoplasty Near Me

 What is Blepharoplasty?

 Sagging upper eyelids can affect people at any age, but those who have sun damage and rub their eyes more often, or who are smokers tend to have more changes in their eyelid tissues.
 Fortunately, there is upper eyelid blepharoplasty, a surgery done on the upper eyelids to restore the lids to a more natural position.
-During your initial consultation at Elmquist Eye Group, our expert surgeon, Dr. Eccles-Brown, can diagnose the condition.
+During your initial consultation at Elmquist Eye Group, our expert surgeon, Dr. Rodriguez, can diagnose the condition.

 She will obtain a detailed medical history to understand possible underlying causes of your condition and depending on causes and severity, can recommend several treatments.
 In minor cases that do not interfere with vision, no treatment may be needed.
 In most cases, the doctor will recommend surgery, and the good news is that most patients are candidates.
 The best candidates for blepharoplasty are men and women with healthy facial tissue and surrounding muscles.